 Here, two perceptron layers are added to the neural network.
 This number of layers is enough for most applications.
 The first layer comprises 81 inputs and 3 neurons, while the second layer consists of 3 inputs and 1 neuron.

 The unscaling layer transforms the normalized values from the neural network into the original outputs.
-Here, the Minimum-Maximum deviation scaling method and mean and standard deviation unscaling method will also be used.
+Here, the Minimum-Maximum deviation scaling method and the mean and standard deviation unscaling method will also be used.

 The figure below shows the final architecture for the neural network.